 First of all, define what such cookie files are.

 IT lawyers prepared the Privacy Policy for the SnekerStudio online store.
-The document included a detailed description of the types of Cookies, the time and purpose for their storage.
+The document included a detailed description of the types of Cookies, as well as the time and purpose for their storage.
 For example, basket_id is stored for 4 years for the Basket operation on the website.
 Google DoubleClick uses the IDE for advertising purposes and collects information about how users can cooperate with the website.
 Storage time - 1 year.
 Facebook uses _fbp and fr cookies to deliver relevant ads.
 Storage time - 2 months.

 It is essential to obtain explicit (active) consent from the user to use cookies and provide the opportunity to withdraw such a decision at any time simply.